Right to manage for leaseholders of flats

 The right to manage applies to any appurtenant property, for example a garage, outhouse, garden, yard, that either belongs to or is usually enjoyed with the self-contained premises.

-The Court of Appeal has confirmed that the meaning of 'appurtenant' property is not limited to premises used exclusively by the qualifying tenants and may include shared common parts used by the qualifying tenants as well as other inhabitants of the estate (for example, a car park or a garden), therefore warranting joint management of shared spaces by the RTM company and the landlord's management company.
+The meaning of 'appurtenant' property is limited to premises used exclusively by the qualifying tenants and does not include shared common parts used by the qualifying tenants as well as other inhabitants of the estate (for example, a car park or a garden).

 The right to manage is not applicable if: